dmtrKovalenko/cypress-real-events/README.md

 ## Why?

 Cypress default events are simulated.
 That means that all events like `cy.click` or `cy.type` are fired from javascript.
 That's why these events will be untrusted (`event.isTrusted` will be `false`) and they can behave a little different from real native events.
-But for some cases it can be impossible to use simulated events, for example to fill a native alert or copy to the clipboard.
+But for some cases, it can be impossible to use simulated events, for example, to fill a native alert or copy to the clipboard.
 This plugin solves this problem.

 <img src="https://forthebadge.com/images/badges/it-works-why.svg">

 Thanks to [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/).
-Cypress is connecting to CDP for tasks like screenshots, setting viewport and others.
-This project utilises the same connection to fire system events.
-Event firing system works literally like in puppeteer.
-And as a result unlocks such features like **hovering** and **native focus management via Tab**.
+Cypress is connecting to CDP for tasks like screenshots, setting viewport, and others.
+This project utilizes the same connection to fire system events.
+The event firing system works literally like in puppeteer.
+And as a result, unlocks such features like **hovering** and **native focus management via Tab**.

 ## Requirements